darshanbr19/E-commerce-demo/README.md

-# E-commerce-demo
-Velora Online Store
+🛒 Velora Online Store

-Velora Online Store is a frontend e-commerce web application built using HTML, CSS, and JavaScript.
-The project demonstrates core shopping features such as product browsing, category filtering, cart management, and basic user authentication using browser storage.
+Velora Store is a fully responsive, frontend e-commerce web application built with Vanilla JavaScript, HTML5, and CSS3.
+It features a dynamic product catalog, a persistent shopping cart, category filtering, and a simulated authentication system using browser LocalStorage.

-Features
+🌟 Key Features
-Product listing with images, prices, and categories Category-based filtering (Electronics, Clothes, Shoes) Product search functionality
-Add to Cart and Buy Now options
-Persistent cart using localStorage
-Cart popup with quantity control and total calculation User login and signup system
-Order placement simulation
-Responsive and modern UI design

-Velora-Online-Store/
-│
-├── index.html        # Main store page
-├── login.html        # Login and signup page
-├── style.css         # Styling for store and auth pages
-├── script.js         # Application logic
-├── products.js      # Product data
-└── images/           # Product images
+🛍️ Shopping Experience
+Dynamic Product Grid: Products are rendered dynamically from a JavaScript object array (products.js).

+Smart Search: Real-time search functionality filtering by product name or category.

+Category Filtering: Instant filtering for specific categories (Electronics, Clothes, Shoes).

+Responsive Design: Optimized for desktops, tablets, and mobile devices.

+🛒 Shopping Cart
+Persistent Storage: Cart contents are saved in localStorage, so items remain even after refreshing the page.

+Cart Management:

+Add items with a single click.

+Adjust quantities (+/-) directly in the cart popup.

+Remove individual items or clear the entire cart.

+Toast Notifications: Non-intrusive popup notifications when items are added or actions are taken.

-Authentication Note
+🔐 Authentication (Simulated)

-User data is stored locally using localStorage.
-This project is for learning and demonstration purposes only.
-No backend or real database is used.

-Future Enhancements

-Backend integration
-Secure authentication
-Payment gateway support
-Order history and admin panel
+Login & Signup: Full UI for creating accounts and logging in.

+Form Validation: Checks for empty fields and password matching.

+Session Management: "Logged in" state is persisted, allowing access to checkout features.

+Note: Since there is no backend, user data is stored securely in your browser's LocalStorage.

+🛠️ Tech Stack
+HTML5: Semantic markup.

+CSS3: Flexbox, CSS Grid, and responsive media queries.

+JavaScript (ES6+): DOM manipulation, Event handling, LocalStorage API